victoriatr6n/cse15l-lab-reports/labReport2.md

 1. One message and one user
    ![Image](oneTime.jpeg)
    When this path is used, the method `handleRequest` in the `ChatServer` file is run.
-   The relevant argument of the method is `URI url`, and the values of the String field `output` is "", so it is blank when the `handleRequest` method is first run.
+   The relevant argument of the method is `URI url`, which gets the URL from the server with the path and query appended to it.
+The value of the String field `output` is "", so it is blank when the `handleRequest` method is first run.
-   The value of `output` gets updated to `java: hello word` as a result of this request.
+   The String `newString` is initiated with the formatted String of the user and the message, so it stores `java: hello word`.
+The value of `output` gets updated to the `newString` and a new line due to this request.
 3. Two messages and two users
    ![Image](twoTimes.jpeg)
    When this path is used, the method `handleRequest` in the `ChatServer` file is run.
-   The relevant argument of the method is `URI url`, and the values of the String field `output` is `java: hello word`, from the previous request.
+   The relevant argument of the method is `URI url`, which gets the URL from the server with the path and query appended to it.
+The value of the String field `output` is `java: hello word`, from the previous request.
+The String `newString` gets initiated to store `python: did you mean hello world?`.
+   The value of `output` gets updated to:
+       `java: hello word \n
+       python: did you mean hello world?`

 # Part 2
 # Part 3